matter-app/take-home-exercise-backend/README.md

 🎉 Welcome to the Matter take-home coding exercise! 🎉

 This backend exercise is designed to take about 3 hours for someone familiar with `Node.js` and `Express`.
 Additionally, `GraphQL` will be a major part of this exercise.
 We do not expect you to know anything about `GraphQL` prior to taking this challenge.
-However, we do care about your drive to learn new things and improve your skills.
+We'd be happier if you ended up learning something new out of this exercise.

 There are many different ways to complete this exercise.
 We wanted to keep it open ended and give you some creative freedom.
 As such, even though you don't need to, you may install and use any extra npm package.